-MAT 208 - Biostatistics
+MAT 208QR - Biostatistics

 This course covers the statistical concepts and methodology commonly used in the biological and health sciences.
-Topics include: descriptive statistics, probability, confidence intervals, hypothesis testing, correlation and regression, contingency tables and non-parametric tests.
+We will start with examining basic descriptive methods in statistics.
+We will then introduce the foundational concepts in probability.
+After these topics are explored, we will spend the remainder of the course looking at the uses and interpretation of statistics.
+Topics will include confidence intervals and hypothesis tests involving one or two samples, correlation and regression, contingency tables, and ANOVA.

 Note: Meets four times per week.
-Students may receive credit for only one course among MAT116, MAT117 and MAT208.
+Students may receive credit for only one course among MAT116QR, MAT117QR and MAT208QR.